Jimmy Cisterna

-Jimmy Andrés Cisterna Moya (born 5 April 1993) is a Chilean footballer that currently plays for San Antonio Unido of the Segunda División Profesional de Chile.
+Jimmy Andrés Cisterna Moya (born 5 April 1993) is a Chilean footballer who plays as a midfielder for Concón National in the Segunda División Profesional de Chile.

 Club career

 He began his career at Santiago Wanderers youth set-up aged 14, joining Valparaíso-based after playing for several neighborhood clubs.
 In mid-2012 he was promoted to the first adult team and made his professional debut in a 1–1 away draw with O'Higgins on 21 October.

 In the second half of 2024, Cisterna joined San Antonio Unido in the Segunda División Profesional de Chile.

+In 2025, Cisterna played for Deportes Recoleta.
+The next year, he joined Concón National.